qmk/qmk_firmware/README.md

 ### 2. Action
 See `common/action.h`.
 Action is a 16bit code and defines function to perform on events of a key like press, release, hold and tap.
 You can define various actions to use various action codes.

-Most of keys just register 8bit keycode as HID usage(or scan code) to host, but to support other complex features needs 16bit extended action codes internally.
+Most of keys just register 8bit keycodes(HID usage) to host, while to support other complex features needs 16bit extended action codes internally.
 But using 16bit action codes in keymap results in double size in memory against keycodes.
-To avoid this waste 8bit keycodes are used in `KEYMAP` to define instead of action codes. ***Keycodes can be considered as subset of action codes.*** Like `KC_A`(0x04) is equal to a `Key` action(0x0004) that transmit keycode of *'A'*.
+To avoid this waste 8bit keycodes are used in `KEYMAP` to define instead of action codes.

+You can just use keycodes of `Normal key`, `Modifier`, `Mousekey` and `System & Media key` in keymap to indicate corresponding actions, instead of action code itself.
+In the end you can map most of keys just with 8bit keycodes.

+To use other special actions you should use `Fn key` keycode defined with such action yourself.

 #### 2.1 Key action
-Key is simple action that registers keycode on press of key and unregister on release.
+Key is simple action that registers keycode on press event of key and unregister on release.

+##### 2.1.1 Normal key and Modifier
 You can define `Key` action on *'A'* key with:

     ACTION_KEY(KC_A)

-But you don't need to use this expression directly because you can just put symbol `A` in `KEYMAP` definition.
+    ACTION_KEY(KC_LSHIFT)

+***** 2.1.2 Key with modifiers
  Say you want to assign a key to `Shift + 1` to get charactor *'!'* or `Alt + Tab` to switch windows.

     ACTION_MOD_KEY(KC_LSHIFT, KC_1)